nickyg-42/budgee-server/README.md

 TODO:
 1. DO NOT PASS ACCESS TOKEN TO FRONTEND EVER
-2. make sure accounts show after linking institution https://plaid.com/docs/api/accounts/
+2. Enhance transactions page charts and filters to function
-3. Make transaction sync work
+3. Adding multiple accounts does not work